cdapio/coopr/docs/docs/source/guide/admin/plugins.rst

   $LOOM_HOME/provisioner/daemon/provisioner.rb --register --uri http://myloomserver:55054

-The above command will start a provisioner which will load its plugins as usual, and then register all providertypes and automatortypes using the Loom Server's API.
+The above command will start a provisioner which will load its plugins as usual, then register all providertypes and automatortypes using the Loom Server's API.
 After registering each providertype or automatortype, it will exit.

 When running the Loom standalone distribution, this command is run automatically during initial startup.